River Ganga Continues To Be Severely Polluted Even After Modi Govt Spending About 4,000 Cr On Cleaning It: RTI

 A government body, Central Pollution Control Board (CPCB)- an organisation that runs under the ministry of environment, forest and climate change, has provided the information about the amount of Biochemical Oxygen Demand (BOD) and Dissolved Oxygen (DO) present in the river.

-If explained in simpler words, higher the level of BOD, faster the oxygen present in the water would get depleted faster.
+If explained in simpler words, higher the level of BOD, the oxygen present in the water would get depleted sooner.
 A high BOD level in water bodies is harmful to organisms living in it and for the health of the river as well.
 According to experts, the BOD level in water bodies should be less than 3 mg/l.
 If not then the water is not suitable for domestic consumption like washing clothes, utensils and drinking as well.
 As per the Central Pollution Control Board (CPCB), which has been examining the water quality of rivers since 1980, river Ganga was examined with a high level of BOD in 2017.

 In 2017, the BOD level of Ganga was more than 3 mg/l at 36 of the 80 sites that the CPCB has examined so far.
 At another 30 locations, the BOD level was up to 2-3 mg/l.
 The BOD level was analysed to be higher than the previous years.
 In 2013, it was 3 mg/l at 31 sites and 2-3 mg/l at another 24 Ganga sites, as reported by The Wire.